Ecwid/ecwid-wordpress-plugin/readme.txt

 * [Ecwid Help Center](http://help.ecwid.com "Ecwid Help")

 == Changelog ==

-= 6.9.3 - Apr 10, 2020 =
+= 6.9.4 - Apr 15, 2020 =

-- Improvements for the integration with the RankMath SEO plugin.
-We fixed a PHP warning message ("call_user_func_array() expects parameter 1 to be a valid callback"), which appeared on some sites.
+- Improvements for the integration with the All in SEO plugin.
+There was a minor SEO issue with  duplicates of the canonical tag on ecommerce store pages.
+The issue has been fixed and everything should work fine now.
-- Several changes in the plugin code to comply with the WordPress plugin marketplace requirements.
+- Minor changes in the plugin code to comply with the WordPress plugin marketplace recommendations.
-- Minor fixes and improvements.

 [See full changelog](https://raw.githubusercontent.com/Ecwid/ecwid-wordpress-plugin/master/CHANGELOG.txt)